-As mentioned, the South of Iceland is one of the most visited areas and tours from Reykjavik are extremely popular.
-I – to be very honest – liked the West of Iceland better.
-Full stop.
+As mentioned, the South of Iceland is one of the most visited areas, and tours from Reykjavik are extremely popular.
+It gets busy.

 The Blue Lagoon is easily one of the most popular attractions in Iceland.
 It’s a naturally heated, geothermal lagoon, that’s renowned for its striking blue color – giving the attraction its name.